 Photographs can be applied to picture frames, computer and TV screens, along with other objects by creating custom materials.

-Custom shaped polyline solids can be added to the Library Browser by first marquee selecting it, then making it into an Architectural Block, and then adding using the Add to Library edit tool.
+Custom shaped 3D solids, or polyline solids, can be added to the Library Browser by first marquee selecting it, then making it into an Architectural Block, and then adding using the Add to Library edit tool.

 Many objects can be moved from one location to another without restrictions by holding down the Ctrl key on your keyboard.